open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

    * - ``EndPoint``
      - ``string`` or ``object``
      - Yes
      - In case of TCP or IPC (socket directory only), endpoint should be string as shown in the above examples.
 In Case IPC explicitly specifying socket file, either object or string can be used for EndPoint.
-Please refer `Different ways of specifying endpoint <https://open-edge-insights.github.io/IEdgeInsights/common/libs/ConfigMgr/###**Note**-"endpoint"-can-be-given-in-different-ways:>`_
+Please refer `Different ways of specifying endpoint <#note-endpoint-can-be-given-in-different-ways>`__
    * - ``PublisherAppName``
      - ``string``
      - Yes